KEINOS/parsedown-extension_table-of-contents/examples/get_only_toc/README.md

-# Get Only The Table of Contents (ToC) in HTML and JSON
+# Get Only The Table of Contents (ToC) in HTML, JSON and arrays

 Once parsed by `text()` or `body()` method, you can retrieve only the table of contents (ToC) in various format using `contentsList()` method.